justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > *Scimitar, very rare*
 >
 > Snaketongue is a sentient, chaotic neutral scimitar with an Intelligence of 10, a Wisdom of 10, and a Charisma of 20.
 It can see and hear out to a range of 60 feet.
 The sword can communicate telepathically through images and emotions.
 It adores drama and is bored by frankness.
-It will not attune to a user with less than 13 Charisma.
 >
 > Snaketongue deals an additional 1d6 poison damage on a successful attack.
 Its wielder is immune to poisons.
 The sword (not the wielder) can cast the _Disguise Self_ spell at-will upon the wielder.